neopite/OSLab2/README.md

 We have two cases of allocation memory .

-- `size` >= pageSize/2 .
-Memory size is bigger or equal half of the page size
+- `size` > pageSize/2 .
+Memory size is bigger  half of the page size
-- `size` < pageSize/2   .
-Memory size is less than half of the page size
+- `size` <= pageSize/2   .
+Memory size is less or equal than half of the page size

 When size larger than a half of the page size ,we must to determine the number of pages needed to satisfy requestfind needed number of free page .
 Find free pages for allocation memory and after previous two steps allocate block of memory.